rubocode/frontier.nvim/doc/design/strategy.md

 > To me that is an enormous loss.
 > **Peter Block**

-When you want to apply the a properly customized profile definition in the theme into a highlight group and get back a color-infused highlight group, you can supply that profile as a parameter to a function inside the highlight module.
+When you want to inject a properly customized profile definition into a highlight group and get back a color-infused highlight group, you can supply that profile as a parameter to a function inside the highlight module.
 In general, you need to allow passing multiple theme modules — profiles and maps — as parameters.
+The approach taken was to compute _require_ paths using _theme_ as a parameter.

 Inside the function in the highlight group, you don't get proper code completion support when the _require_ path is computed as a variable